-Smith Hanley Associates‘ Recruiters offer their resume tips for your job search.
+Smith Hanley Associates‘ Recruiters offer their resume advice for your job search.
 They also take this chance to honor their close relatives who served in the military.
 Happy Memorial Day!

 Father, Donald Rederscheid, Private 1st Class, U.S. Army